 - Because of this, you should make the password as long as the service will allow and use as many different types of characters as possible.

-- Once you’re satisfied with the options, click “Generate” in the lower right to generate the password, and then click “OK.”
+- Once you’re satisfied with the options, click “Generate” in the lower right to generate the password.
 The generated random password will automatically be entered in the “Password” and “Repeat” fields for you.
+If you are using an old version of KeePassXC, the random password may not be automatically entered into the "Password" and "Repeat" fields, so you should click "Apply" first.
 (If you’re not generating a random password, then you’ll need to enter your chosen password again in the “Repeat” field.)
+Then click “OK.”

-- Click OK.
-Your password is now stored in your password database.
-To make sure the changes are saved, save the edited password database by going to “File > Save Database.”
-(Alternatively, if you made a mistake, you can close and then re-open the database file and all changes will be lost.)
+- Your password is now stored in your password database.
+To make sure the changes are saved, save the edited password database by going to “Database > Save Database.”

-If you need to change/edit the stored password, you can just choose its Group and then double-click on its title in the right-hand pane, and the “New Entry” dialog will pop up again.
+If you need to change/edit the stored password, you can just choose its Group and then double-click on its title in the right-hand pane, and the “Edit Entry” dialog will pop up.

 Normal Use Anchor link

-To use an entry in your password database, right-click on the entry and choose “Copy Username to Clipboard” or “Copy Password to Clipboard.”
+To use an entry in your password database, right-click on the entry and choose “Copy username” or “Copy password.”
 Go to the window/website where you want to enter your username/password, and paste it in the appropriate field.
 (Instead of right-clicking on the entry, you can also double-click on the username or password of the entry you want, and the username or password will be automatically copied to your clipboard.)

 Other Features Anchor link